|

 classrooms beyond traditional resources

-- Our final book example is about
+and approaches.
+Our final book example is about

 landscapes.
 Thomas Locker's book Home: